somatechlat/SomaAgentHub/docs/development/OpenTelemetry_Integration_Guide.md

 ## 🎯 Overview

 This guide helps all squads add OpenTelemetry instrumentation to their services for Sprint-6 production observability.
-The goal is to export metrics, logs, and traces to our Prometheus/Grafana stack in the `observability` namespace.
+The goal is to export metrics and logs to Prometheus and Loki in the `observability` namespace.
+Traces are optional and can be added later.

 ---